Maumagnaguagno/maumagnaguagno.github.io/baremetal.md

 However, such easy-to-use approach may cost a lot in the long run, with slow or undocumented routines, leaving novice users without a clue.
 Without the need for a complete understanding of what is happening under the hood more people can play with electronics, but few can actually build a long-term project out of it.
-In the following sections we explore the old blocks of microcontroller programming that are sometimes ignored by the tutorials around the web.
+In the following sections we explore the old blocks of microcontroller programming that are sometimes ignored by tutorials around the web.

 ## Selecting a microcontroller
 Instead of searching for the best microcontroller ever one must identify which features are important in the project.